Zerr0-C00L/MovieLeaks-Issues/README.md

 A: Free at ratingposterdb.com - create an account and generate an API key.

 **Q: What if I cancel my Ko-fi subscription?**
-A: Your code will expire and you'll return to the free tier (100 movies).
+A: Your code will expire and you'll return to the free tier (70 movies).
 No hard feelings!

 **Q: Can I share my supporter code?**
 A: Codes are for personal use only.
 Sharing may result in deactivation.

 **Q: How often is the catalog updated?**
-A: Movies are refreshed every 5 minutes from r/movieleaks.
+A: Movies are refreshed every 5 minutes from rlsbb.to.

 **Q: Does this work on all devices?**
 A: Yes!
 Works on Stremio Desktop, Web, Android, and iOS.

+**Q: Where do streams come from?**
+A: This is a catalog-only addon.
+Install streaming addons like Torrentio, MediaFusion, or Comet for actual streams.

 ---

 **Note**: This repository is for issue tracking only.
 The source code is in a private repository.

-Made with ❤️ for the Stremio community | v1.4.0
+Made with ❤️ for the Stremio community | v2.0.0